 I’m reminded of Naomi, returning to her homeland alone and broken.
 She’d lost everything – husband, children, home, provision, comfort.
 She’d followed her husband into a distant land, and suddenly everything she’s known, everything she’s loved, everything that is familiar is gone.
 She’s a stranger in a strange land.

-She returns to her homeland changed, the people who had once known her greet the woman they use to know but the journey has changed her.
-She’s not the same person she was when she left.
-She left them as Naomi full, but she returns Mara which means bitter.
+Naomi in the Bible returned to her homeland changed, the people who had once known her greet the woman they used to know- but the journey has changed her.
+She’s not the same person as she was when she left.
+She left them as Naomi full, but she returns a Mara.
 Bitter because she returns broken, and empty, believing that God has cast her aside.
+Doubting He cares.
 Wondering if He’d used her up, only to cast her aside.
-Whenever brokeness finds us, bitterness isn’t far behind.
+Whenever brokenness finds us, bitterness isn’t far behind.

 Sometimes God brings you back to the familiar, to your homeland, because someone back there needs what you’ve learned squeezed out.
 Sometimes He brings you back because someone needs what you’re bringing back with you.
 You are a landmark in someone else’s journey.
 He brings us back because maybe someone needs to know that no matter how battered or empty your life looks to the world, He is weaving your story.
 The places that we return empty are the places He will shine through the most.

 Home doesn’t always look like what it did before we left, but that’s ok we’re not the same person we were.
 We’ve changed, we survived storms, We’ve walked through the fire, we’ve struggled with things the people back home will never see and sometimes never understand.
 We’ve been poured out.
 The journey has changed us.
 It’s easy to claim the name Mara in this season… but as we continue to read Naomi’s story it’s clear she didn’t stay in this place.
 She kept believing in spite of the pain, in spite of feeling empty.